The Impact of ADHD on Academic Achievement: Research Findings

 One such factor is Attention Deficit Hyperactivity Disorder (), a neurodevelopmental disorder affecting a substantial number of students in academic settings.

-This article explores the research findings on the impact of ADHD on academic achievement, examining its prevalence, effects on learning and attention, as well as strategies for managing symptoms in the classroom and improving outcomes through medication and multi-faceted approaches.
+This article explores the research findings on the impact of ADHD on academic achievement, examining its prevalence, effects on learning and attention, as well as strategies for managing in the classroom and improving outcomes through medication and multi-faceted approaches.

 Key Takeaways